 Even Flow is from the album Ten, the best Pearl Jam disc in my opinion.
 Although the title is Ten there was actually eleven songs, but Even Flow is the only one with a two word name (all the rest are a single word, so I always assumed that's why they called it Ten).
 The beat is pretty simple, but with a lot of intensity from the kick drum and bass guitar.
 As was the case with Creed the LV12R simply devoured this material.
 The punch reproduced from Dave Krusen's bass pedal was deep and sharp, making this song a pure delight.
 I ended up listening to almost the entire CD because I was enjoying it so much.
 'Nuff said.
 Conclusion

 To quote the oft repeated line from the famous (infamous?) ring announcer Michael Buffer; are you ready to rummmmble?

-.
 You had better be if you buy the Rythmik LV12R, because it certainly is.
 This subwoofer combines power, depth and poise in equal parts.
 It's on the large side, and a bit generic in appearance, but for sound quality it's the yardstick to use when measuring any subwoofer costing less than $600.
 The Rythmik LV12R is nothing short of amazing, and well worth the asking price.
 LV12R Pictures LV12R Measurements These measurements were taken using XTZ Room Analyzer II Pro.
 The unit was indoors, physically positioned in the center of my listening room with no other speakers running.
-This represents the individual performance of the driver (green trace) and the port (blue trace) This represents the Spectrograp of the driver by itself This represents the Spectrograp of the port by itself
+This represents the individual performance of the driver (green trace) and the port (blue trace) This represents the Spectrograph of the driver by itself This represents the Spectrograph of the port by itself